lalitshankarchowdhury/BriskAudio/Readme.md

-A low-latency cross-platform audio API.
+An exclusive mode cross-platform audio API.

 Currently it can: